victorcmps/virtual-store-angular-17/README.md

 ## JSON server

 Run `npm run server` for running the JSON server.
 The server will be available on `http://localhost:3000/`.
-The server will automatically reaload if you change the `db.json` file located in the `api` folder.
+The server will automatically reload if you change the `db.json` file located in the `api` folder.

 ## Development server